Ohio car insurance laws

 Car insurance laws in Ohio

 Ohio car insurance laws are fairly standard.
-But whether you are a current Ohio driver, or are preparing to move to the state, understanding the auto insurance laws is beneficial.
+But whether you are a current Ohio driver, or are preparing to move to the state, understanding the auto insurance laws and minimum coverage requirements is beneficial.
 Here are the notable Ohio insurance laws:

 - Driving without insurance is illegal.
 Driving without insurance is illegal in the state of Ohio and getting caught doing so can lead to some heavy consequences.